Fraternalilab/ImmunoMatch/README.md

 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Fraternalilab/ImmunoMatch/blob/main/Run_ImmunoMatch.ipynb)

+### Python package

+ImmunoMatch is also available as a [stand-alone Python package on PyPI](https://pypi.org/project/ImmunoMatch/).

 ### Requirements
 There are no specific prerequisites to use ImmunoMatch beyond standard installation of Huggingface libraries on Python.
 On a clean virtual environment on Google Colab, the installation of these libraries took around 1 minute.